-The Prep School athletic program mirrors that of the Academy, focusing on competitive sports, physical conditioning/education and fitness testing to prepare cadet candidates for the rigors of athletic competition, and to develop the mental fortitude necessary to succeed at the United States Air Force Academy.
+The Preparatory School athletic program mirrors that of the Academy, focusing on competitive sports, physical conditioning/education and fitness testing to prepare cadet candidates for the rigors of athletic competition, and to develop the mental fortitude necessary to succeed at the U.S. Air Force Academy.

-Prep School athletic teams compete against top-rated NJCAA, NCAA junior varsity, and other service academy Prep School teams.
+Preparatory School athletic teams compete against top-rated NJCAA, NCAA junior varsity, and other service academy Preparatory School teams.
 Walk-on players and managers are essential and encouraged!

 Cadet candidates participate in daily morning physical training (PT) sessions starting during Basic Military Training (BMT).
 These sessions consist of alternating aerobic and anaerobic exercises to improve strength and conditioning at a more rapid rate.
 Intramural sports are also a part of BMT and cadet candidates can choose to participate in football, wrestling, basketball, volleyball, soccer, or ultimate Frisbee.